 This time, it’s been 16 months and this incident still remains under investigation.
 When we called the Fresno County Ag Commissioner on April 12th, we were told that these incidents take time to investigate.
 But during all this “time”, workers are left with no assurance that this won’t happen again.
 Shouldn’t their safety be a priority?

-The CA Department of Pesticide Regulation's website says to contact them if you feel your complaint was not adequately investigated by your local Ag Commissioner's office.
-Fourteen months of hearing nothing is not adequate.
+The CA Department of Pesticide Regulation's website says to contact them if you feel your complaint was not adequately investigated by your local Ag Commissioner's office. sixteen months of hearing nothing is not adequate.
 Contact them now!

 April 25, 2017